 In one of the best scenes, Ron lovingly introduces Rayon to a former straight laced buddy in a grocery store and defends her honor.
 Rayon’s drug addiction coupled with the disease lead to her death but the character nearly steals the movie.

 Why “non-traditional” – We know Jared Leto has been an established actor for a long time, but that seemed over and done with.
 So whether he’s “non-traditional” you can judge for yourself.
 Despite roles in previously acclaimed films like Requiem for a Dream and blockbusters like Fight Club, his true passion for music took over.

 His band 30 Seconds to Mars is incredibly successful selling over 10 million albums worldwide.
 He hadn’t made a movie since 2009 and seemed all but retired from acting.
-Then out of nowhere he not only makes a movie, but delivers a near sure-fire Oscar winning performance.
-Leto has won almost every pre-Oscar award including the SAG and Golden Globe.
+Then out of nowhere he not only makes a movie, but delivers an Oscar winning performance.

 19. Barkhad Abdi – Captain Phillips (2013)

 The role – As Muse, the leader of the Somali pirates who take over the cargo ship in Captain Phillips, Abdi matches wits and punches with Tom Hanks.

 Why “non-traditional”– Abdi was working as a limo driver when he was cast.
 His life story is what they make movies out of.
 An immigrant from Somalia to Minnesota, Abdi had no Hollywood dreams before getting an Oscar nomination.